diskerror/Doodle/README.md

 ### ApplyMeta[data]
 Applies title, composer, and other metadata to a PDF by its filename from data save in an SQLite database 'music.db'.

+## AudioMetaData
+This project manages audio metadata for my recording projects.
+It requires the command line tools:
++ exiftool: for the PDFs of the programs
++ bwfmetaedit: for the WAV audio files

+Data is magaged with the SQLite database IDE in PHPStorm.

+### Load
+Loads data from various sources into a SQLite database.

+### Main
+Attaches metadata from the database to the final files.